bnvaidya20/NLP_TextAttack/ReadMe.md

 - **CheckListAugmenter (CKL):** An advanced strategy that applies a checklist of linguistic transformations to simulate various textual perturbations.
 - **Custom Augmenter:** A user-defined augmenter that combines `WordSwapQWERTY` and `WordSwapRandomCharacterDeletion` transformations, controlled by parameters such as `pct_words_to_swap` and `transformations_per_example`.

-## 2. **Evaluating NLP Models with TextAttack Augmented Data (`nlp_textattack_evaluate.py`)**
+## 2. **Evaluating NLP Models with TextAttack Augmented Data **

-The script is structured to perform a comprehensive evaluation of various machine learning models using NLP datasets augmented through TextAttack.
+This script (`nlp_textattack_evaluate.py`) is structured to perform a comprehensive evaluation of various machine learning models using NLP datasets augmented through TextAttack.

 ### Data Handling and Feature Extraction
 - **Data Loading:** Pickle files are used to load augmented datasets generated through different TextAttack augmentations (EasyDataAugmenter, CheckListAugmenter, and Custom Augmentation).